travon-epps/ADSA/Travon-Epps_Assignment2.md

-* State the shape of the dataframe :
+* Shape of the dataframe :
   - The dateframe features 311,745 rows and 34 columns.
   - There are 10,599,330 datapoints expected in the dataset.